 Prior to applying for an FHA Connection user ID, the appraiser should verify that HUD has the correct address by using

 the Appraisers lookup.
 An appraiser listed on the FHA Appraiser Roster is required to complete the Appraiser

 Registration form.
 Once HUD reviews and approves the request, an FHA Connection

 user ID is issued.
 The registration form is processed overnight.
 An e-mail message

 is sent to the e-mail address provided on the applicant's registration form notifying

-the applicant if an FHA Connection user ID was issued.
+the applicant of the FHA Connection user ID that was issued.
 If an ID was not issued,

 an explanation is provided.
 A notification letter disclosing the ID is mailed